-So exactly what is a floatation pod and how can floating in one make you happier?
 Also called a sensory deprivation tank or floatation tank, the float pod is a chamber the size of a very large bathtub.
-The steep concentration of Epsom salt allows you to float without moving a muscle in a dark chamber free from sound.
+The steep concentration of Epsom salt allows a bather to float without moving a muscle.
 Scientifically proven benefits include decreased anxiety, improved sleep and increased sense of well being.

 How to Enter a Float Pod

 I’ve floated several times (even though I passed out the day after my first float).
 Each time I went to a float spa.
 I can tell you that just like any spa, these facilities will range in terms of cleanliness and overall swankiness.